- Carbon fiber is a lighter alternative to steel that’s five times stronger and twice as stiff.

 On any weekday, Chicago’s downtown business district, the Loop, teems with harried humans crossing the street like herds of wild antelope fleeing a predator.
 Most scurry past the Field Building without considering its significance—or that of the historic building demolished in 1931 on the same site: the Home Insurance Building.
 Built in 1884, it was the first tall building erected on a frame made of structural steel—a light, affordable, and durable material that allowed structures to be built taller, stronger, and faster than those made of wood or stone.

 Considered the world’s first skyscraper, the Home Insurance Building changed the course of architecture, engineering, and construction forever by demonstrating that steel was a viable building material and steel-frame construction a viable technique.
-It was only 10 stories (138 feet) high, but was the forebear to every tall building constructed since—including the current world’s tallest building: the Burj Khalifa in Dubai, at 206 stories and more than half a mile tall.
+It was only 10 stories (138 feet) high but was the forebear to every tall building constructed since—including the current world’s tallest building: the Burj Khalifa in Dubai, at 206 stories and more than a half-mile tall.

 Because carbon fiber has such unique properties, Kim and others believe it makes an ideal building material.
-“Composites represent a very interesting opportunity for rapid fabrication and customization,” says Kim, adding that it would take just weeks to build the enclosure for a small house out of carbon fiber, versus months with conventional materials.
-“Composite structures can be erected rather quickly and do not require much in terms of specialized labor and work flows—from general contractors and subcontractors, to material supplies, for example.
+“Composites represent a very interesting opportunity for rapid fabrication and customization,” says Kim, adding that it would take just weeks to build the enclosure for a small house out of carbon fiber versus months with conventional materials.
+“Composite structures can be erected rather quickly and do not require much in terms of specialized labor and work flows—from general contractors and subcontractors to material supplies, for example.
 We can therefore go faster, the delivery chain is shorter, the amount of material is reduced, and it’s less expensive.”

 Thanks to its flexibility and light weight, carbon fiber can be easily moved.
 “Modules can be picked up, taken elsewhere, and chained together to produce larger assemblies as needed,” he says.
 “That makes composite structures far more flexible than traditional buildings, where there’s an assumption of permanence that is not always a good thing.”

-Fabricating the Future
+Carbon-Fiber Construction Methods Are Fabricating the Future

 The advent of steel alone didn’t spawn skyscrapers.
 To leverage steel’s benefits, architects also needed a new building technique: steel-frame construction.
 So is the case with innovative materials like carbon fiber: Its potential hinges on the development of cutting-edge fabrication methods to bridge the gap between laboratories and jobsites.

-From Sculptures to Structures
+From Sculptures to Carbon Fiber Buildings

 Kim began his residency in Boston in June 2017.
 His goal: to demonstrate that carbon-fiber construction can produce not only superior function but also superior form.
 His experiments—evaluating the strength properties of different resins to create carbon-fiber-reinforced polymer (CFRP) composites, for example—inform his installations in the real world.